tylerwalkerbrown/Mojo-app/README.md

 ### Production Analysis

 On average a spray tech makes around $20 per hour.
-WIth that number we esitimated the amount of return you get per minute depending on the amount billed and the duration of time an employee spends at a property.
+With that number we estimated the amount of return you get per minute depending on the amount billed and the duration of time an employee spends at a property.
 We found out that on average the comapny will be profiting 4.5 dollars per minute on any given property.
-Here we have a splot of all the unique squarefottages that we cover.
+Here we have a splot of all the unique square footages that we cover.
 You can see the 7500 sqft gives us the worst margins.
 I did do an anaomly detection on this data so I will assusme that 175K sqft properties consisted of some innaccuracte data due to human error.

 ![image](https://user-images.githubusercontent.com/94020684/235325711-4e04ea57-ab17-4a14-aa65-a8e19c42996c.png)